A community where roaming and uncared for dogs and cats are given temporary shelter, nourishment and love,

 Serving an area spanned by Lake County and the Flathead Indian Reservation, we are faced with both a rural and a reservation environment where stray animals often wander and breed on the streets.
 Being the only animal shelter between Missoula (60 miles to the south) and Kalispell (60 miles to the north), and serving a county where no Animal Control services exist, we are regularly challenged by the number of animals in need.

-Our shelter is managed and supported by an Executive Director, a Shelter Manager, a Board of Directors, a small staff and a host of wonderful volunteers who help us with the maintenance of the facility and care for our animals.
+Our shelter is managed and supported by a Development Director, a Shelter Manager, a Board of Directors, a small staff and a host of wonderful volunteers who help us with the maintenance of the facility and care for our animals.

-Our nine member Board of Directors meets monthly and all Directors take an active role in ensuring the organization is run efficiently and professionally.
+Our Board of Directors meets monthly and all Directors take an active role in ensuring the organization is run efficiently and professionally.